openjs-foundation/cross-project-council/CPC-CHARTER.md

 the candidates election.
 Elections shall be done within the Projects by the Collaborators active in the Project.

-The CPC will elect from amongst CPC members:
+The CPC will elect from amongst Regular and Voting members of the CPC:

 * a CPC Chairperson to work on building an agenda for CPC meetings
 * CPC Directors to represent the Foundation's projects and related communities to the Board